 Thanks for stopping by.
-I am in my young 30s (I can only say that for another year) and I live in Maryland, USA, in a location that is almost exactly equidistant between Baltimore and DC.
+I am in my young 30s (I can only say that for another year) and I live in Maryland, USA, between Baltimore and DC.
 I grew up in NoVA and that’s where my family lives, so if you had asked where I lived I would have probably said “DC area” to sum it up.

 So, hello, it’s very nice to meet you!
 My name is Michelle, and I hope you’ll enjoy your stay.